NM-TAFE/diploma-adv-prog-python/week12/Project Kick Off/SPECIFICATION.md

 -   Real-time feedback to users.
 -   Minimal downtime during updates.

+**Version 2**
-Version 2: -   Admins can reclassify, relabel, or retrain as needed (custom permission only)
+- Admins can reclassify, relabel, or retrain as needed (custom permission only)
+- API route exposure

 Deliverable: Create a short description of your MVP goals in your GitHub repository’s `README.md` or `docs/` folder.